paroi-tech/direct-vuex/README.md

     store.commit.myModule.myMutation(myPayload)

 Notice: The underlying Vuex store can be used simultaneously if you wish, through the injected `this.$store` or `store.original`.

-## Limitations

-- Actions can't be declared with the object alternative syntax.

 ## Contribute